francesco-fiorini/Queue-BANSim/README.md

 # QueueBANSim: GI/G/1 Queue Simulator with Bounded Algorithmic Numbers (BANs)

 ## Overview
-QueueBANSim is a MATLAB-based simulator for GI/G/1 queuing systems incorporating Bounded Algorithmic Numbers (BANs), in accordance with the Alpha Theory (see https://doi.org/10.1016/S0723-0869(03)80038-5 for further mathematical details).
-The software allows for the simulation of queuing processes based on five different scheduling policies, which can be chosen to suit your specific use case.
+QueueBANSim is a MATLAB-based simulator for GI/G/1 queuing systems incorporating Bounded Algorithmic Numbers (BANs), in accordance with Alpha Theory (see https://doi.org/10.1016/S0723-0869(03)80038-5 for further mathematical details).
+The software allows the simulation of GI/G/1 queuing processes based on five different scheduling policies, which can be chosen according to the specific use case (see below).
+The simulator enables numerical evaluation of performance in terms of average delay, even in the case of infinite service/arrival moments.

 ## Features
-- **Bounded Algorithmic Numbers (BANs):** The simulator allows setting the interarrival and service time distributions using BANs to simulate heavy-tailed traffic with infinite variance (well-defined within the Alpha Theory).
+- **Bounded Algorithmic Numbers (BANs):** The simulator allows setting the interarrival and service time distributions parameters using BANs to simulate heavy-tailed traffic with infinite (non-diverging) moments (well-defined within the Alpha Theory).
-- **Customizable Queue Policies:** Users can select from five distinct queuing policies for simulation:
+- **Customizable Queue Policies:** Users can choose from five distinct queuing policies for simulation:
   1. **FIFO (First In, First Out)** - File: `nomefile1.m`
   2. **LIFO (Last In, First Out)** - File: `nomefile2.m`
   3. **SIRO (Service In Random Order)** - File: `nomefile3.m`
   4. **SJF (Shortest Job First)** - File: `nomefile4.m`
   5. **SRPT (Shortest Remaining Processing Time)** - File: `nomefile5.m`
+- **Delay performance evaluation:** The simulator provides the following outputs:
+  1. Average queueing delay,
+  2. Corresponding theoretical bounds and approximations,
+  3. Average number of customers in the system.

 ## Usage
 1. Clone this repository: